sassoftware/sasoptpy/doc/guide/workspaces.rst

 >>> from sasoptpy.actions import read_data, create_data

-Theses abstract actions are performed on the server side by generating an equivalent OPTMODEL code at execution.
+These abstract actions are performed on the server side by generating equivalent OPTMODEL code at execution.

 Grabbing results
 ----------------

-In order to solve a problem, you need to use :func:`actions.solve` function explicitly.
+In order to solve a problem, you need to use the :func:`actions.solve` function explicitly.
-Since :class:`Workspace` objects allow several models and solve statements to be included, each of these solve statements are grabbed separately.
-Solution after each solve can be returned using :func:`actions.print` function.
+Since :class:`Workspace` objects allow several models and solve statements to be included, each of these solve statements are retrieved separately.
+The solution after each solve can be returned using the :func:`actions.print` function or creating a table using the :func:`actions.create_data` function.

-See the following example where we change a parameter and solve the same problem twice:
+See the following example where a parameter is changed and the same problem solved twice:

 .. ipython:: python